If you would like to talk to someone about epilepsy, our trained advisers are here to help.

 When you get your medicine it will include a patient information leaflet that lists the possible side effects.
 Side effects are unwanted symptoms caused by medicines.
 All medicines can cause side effects, including epilepsy medicines.
 The risk of getting side effects varies from person to person.

-Some people have told us that their side-effects have lessened over time, as their body has got used to taking their epilepsy medicines.
+Some people find their side effects lessen over time, as their body gets used to taking their epilepsy medicines.

 The Yellow Card Scheme

 Either you or your GP can report your side effects to the Medicines and Healthcare products Regulatory Agency (MHRA) by using the Yellow Card Scheme.
 You can do this by: